Home Pagan symbols & customs Site search

 Hunts Cross Railway Station's Cross

-Since Hunts Cross Railway Station is not a place of Christian worship, why does 'Cross' feature in the name?
+Since Hunts Cross Railway Station was not specifically built for Christian worship, why does 'Cross' feature in the name?
 Can a cross be found there?

 Hunts Cross Station